knative/docs/install/README.md

 Currently, two options exist which provide this functionality:
 [Istio](https://istio.io/), the Envoy-based Service Mesh, and [Gloo](https://gloo.solo.io/), the Envoy-based API Gateway.

 [Install with Gloo](Knative-with-Gloo.md): Gloo functions as a lightweight gateway for Knative.
 Choose this option if you don't require service  mesh in your cluster and want a lighter-weight alternative to Istio.
-Note that *Knative-Eventing* is not supported by Gloo at this time.
+Note that *the Knative Eventing component* is not supported by Gloo at this time.

-[Install with Istio](#Installing-Knative-with-Istio) Istio is a popular service mesh that includes a Knative-compatible ingress.
+[Install with Istio](#Installing-Knative-with-Istio) Istio is a popular service mesh that includes a Knative-compatiblle ingress.
 Choose this option if you wish to use Istio service mesh features.
-You will also need to choose this installation option if you wish to use Knative-Eventing, which currently depends on Istio.
+You will also need to choose this installation option if you wish to use the Knative Eventing component, which currently depends on Istio.

 ## Installing Knative with Istio